 The ramparts are gone, visible in hardly a few places.
 In the palace section, living quarters barely exist.
 A small section of a dwelling unit is all that remains now apart from the base of a turret.

-We heard many incidents & habits of panthers who live in these jungles from the local who accompanied us along with the visit to one of panthers hide outs -Den!
+We heard many incidents & habits of panthers who live in these jungles from the locals who accompanied us.
+We visited one of the panthers hideouts -den!
 The quest finally ended!